 20 years later, with both pet owners and the veterinary profession facing unprecedented financial challenges, it may be worth taking another look at how in-house payment plans have changed, and how in their current format, they can actually help the business of veterinary medicine.

 Why Do Pet Owners Even Need In-House Payment Plans?
 Isn’t Offering CareCredit Enough?

 1.)
 It isn’t enough anymore, because a significant number of pet owners in the U.S. don’t have access to consumer credit.

 Approvals for new credit average only around 40%, which means that many pet owners simply aren’t able to use consumer credit/third-party financing as a tool for managing large, unexpected veterinary bills.
 Surprisingly, while lack of access to credit is predominantly a problem for lower-income pet owners, many middle and upper middle-income pet parents are so highly leveraged that consumer credit is hard to come by for them as well.
 There are also certain populations for whom the availability of credit will always be problematic:

 - Anyone on a fixed, limited income – this group consists of retired seniors, individuals on disability benefits, and wounded military veterans;

-- Those who have a “thin” credit file (not enough credit history – otherwise known as “credit invisibles” or “credit unscoreables”) – this includes persons of color who are disproportionately impacted by lack of access to traditional credit; young adults just entering the workforce after college; anyone entering the job market after a life transition such as being widowed or divorced; and even recent legal immigrants to the United States who, despite having a stellar credit history in their country of origin, cannot bring their credit history with them (it typically takes 2 – 4 years to build credit in a new country.)
+- Those who have a “thin” credit file (not enough credit history – otherwise known as “credit invisibles” or “credit unscoreables”) – this includes persons of color who are disproportionately impacted by lack of access to traditional credit; young adults just entering the workforce after college; anyone entering the job market after a life transition such as being widowed or divorced; and even recent legal immigrants to the United States who, despite having a stellar credit history in their country of origin, cannot bring their credit history with them.
+It takes 2 – 4 years to build credit in a new country.

 Pet owners who fall into the above categories generally won’t ever qualify for third-party financing options such as CareCredit or Scratchpay.